Ternder001/AutoRebalancingHook/README.md

 # AutoRebalancingHook
-A UAn Auto-Rebalancing Hook that leverages Uniswap v4's hook system to create smarter, more efficient liquidity pools that automatically adapt to market conditions.
+An Auto-Rebalancing Hook that leverages Uniswap v4's hook system to create smarter, more efficient liquidity pools that automatically adapt to market conditions.